 - Remember When You Blew Up a Sun?: Pre-New 52, Vixen is frequently reminded of the time she punched a hole in Amazo.

 - Ret-Canon: When Vixen rejoined the Justice League after Infinite Crisis, she was given her look from Justice League Unlimited.

 - Sassy Black Woman: While she's generally a nice person, she has absolutely no qualms about speaking her mind, and is quite proficient in sarcasm.
-Which led to interesting verbal conflicts with Amanda Waller when they bickered at the time Vixen served in her Suicide Squad.
+Which led to interesting verbal conflicts with Amanda Waller, who is also a Sassy Black Woman, when they bickered at the time Vixen served in her Suicide Squad.

 - Shock and Awe: When channeling the abilities of an electric eel.

 - Speaks Fluent Animal: Vixen also has the ability to communicate with animals.

 - Statuesque Stunner: In her more muscular portrayals and, of course, she's a model.

 - Sudden Name Change: Her name was originally given as "Marilyn MacCabe" in her 1978 mini-series, which had been scrapped and reprinted in an anthology titled "Cancelled Comic Cavalcade".
 After her official debut in Action Comics, her name was revised to "Mari Jiwe McCabe" and has stuck that way ever since.